geoadmin/service-qrcode/README.md

 ### Test your work

 Testing if what you developed work is made simple.
-You have four targets at your disposal. **test, serve, gunicornserve, dockerserve**
+You have four targets at your disposal. **test, serve, gunicornserve, dockerrun**

     make test